RahafAlh/mywebsite/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I'm a second-year Ph.D. student, advised by <a href="http://robinbrewer.com/">Dr. Robin Brewer</a> & <a href="https://yardi.people.si.umich.edu/">Dr. Sarita Schoenebeck</a> in the Social Media Research Lab.
+My research sits at the intersection of disability studies, accessibility and human-computer interaction (HCI).
+Working towards an accessible and just future, I explore ways to design and refuse technologies with disabled people.

 Previously, I worked with <a href="https://josiahhester.com/cv/">Dr. Josiah Hester</a> in <a href="http://kamoamoa.eecs.northwestern.edu/">Ka Moamoa Lab</a> at Northwestern University.
-In broad terms, my current research interests sit at the intersection of Disability Studies, Accessibility, and Human-Computer Interaction.
-I study power asymmetries in "assistive technology" and imagine ways that redistribute agency and control to disabled people.

 I received a Bachelor of Science degree in Mechanical Engineering from the <a href="https://ucsd.edu/">University of California, San Diego</a> in March 2020.
-Gratefully, my undergraduate journey was fully-funded by the KAUST Gifted Student Program.

 I can be contacted at: rmalharb at umich dot edu